Sporting v Arsenal predictions: Strong travellers set to continue trend

 Arsenal

-Leandro Trossard will miss out after picking up a groin injury against Bournemouth, joining Mohamed Elneny and Gabriel Jesus in the treatment room.
-Eddie Nketiah is a doubt.
+Leandro Trossard will miss out after picking up a groin injury against Bournemouth, joining Mohamed Elneny and Eddie Nketiah in the treatment room.
+Kieran Tierney misses out through illness but Gabriel Jesus could be back.

 Sporting v Arsenal predictions